Autoscaling explained: Why scaling your site is so hard

 Let’s assume you have autoscaling set up perfectly.
 There’s still a glaring problem most people gloss over.

 You can't just take any off-the shelf software product and think you can scale it.
-There will be crippling bottlenecks in the application that you have just not thought about.
+There will be crippling bottlenecks in the application that you just haven't thought about.

 Websites are made up of cached and dynamic content.
 Cached content includes images, text, files, etc. that are similar across visitors.
 Think of your Home or Contact Us pages.
 These can be pre-loaded using a content delivery network (CDN) so your servers don’t have to deliver the content to each new visitor.